YINI-lang/YINI-spec/YINI-Specification.md

 YINI has four types of string literals — Raw, Classic, Hyper, and Triple-quoted — each designed to help express text clearly and appropriately in different situations, whether for escape handling, whitespace normalization, or multi-line content.

-String literals in YINI **must be enclosed** in either single quotes `'` or double quotes `"`, or optionally in triple double quotes `"""`.
-You may use whichever is preferred or most appropriate for the context.
+String literals in YINI **MUST be enclosed** in either single quotes `'` or double quotes `"`, or optionally in triple double quotes `"""`.
+You MAY use whichever is preferred or most appropriate for the context.

 **Note:** If a string is not quoted, it's not a string — period.